homm/instagram-filters/README.md

 ## Advanced tips

-While default parameters give high-quality hald filters, there are some cases where it is not enough.
+While the default parameters provide you with high-quality hald filters, there are some cases where it is not enough.
-If the target filter haves heavy distortion on the local level or significant gradients in the center of an image, some undesired effects may occur.
+If the target filter has heavy distortions on the local level or significant gradients in the center of an image, some undesired effects may occur.
-The most noticeable is color banding.
-This is an original image and image processed with the Hudson filter, one of the most problematic from this point of view.
+The most noticeable one is color banding.
+This is an original image and the one processed with the Hudson-like filter, one of the most problematic in this aspect.

 ```bash
 # Create hald image from processed by Instagram identity hald image